Ishan09811/ryujinx-android/README.md

 Join us on [Discord](https://discord.com/invite/w2gTQUctbS)
 > ***NOTE***\
-> Contributors are welcome. if you wish to contribute, join the discord server.
+> Contributors are welcome. if you wish to contribute, please join the discord server.

 ## Special Thanks